Svalbard - Adventure at the End of the World

 Longyearbyen offers only a handful of options for dining and drinking, nearly all of which are located on the same pedestrian street that runs up the center of town.
 Drinking-wise Svalbard has its very own local craft beer, available at every restaurant!
 Dining-wise you’ll see quickly the options are mainly burgers or pizza.

 SvalBar - We went to SvalBar twice.
-As I said, Longyearbyen doesn’t offer a lot of options, so when you find a place you enjoy you might as well go back again and again.
-We liked the friendly staff as well as the selection of board games (we played Scrabble in English using the Norwegian alphabet) and importantly the local craft beer options.
-We ate here twice-with Carrie being a vegan dining options are not always easy to come by, especially in a frontier town; but, SvalBar offered a vegetarian pizza that we had served without cheese.
+Longyearbyen doesn’t offer a lot of options, so when you find a place you enjoy you might as well go back again and again.
+We liked the friendly staff and the selection of board games (we played Scrabble in English using the Norwegian alphabet) and importantly the local craft beer options.
+We ate here twice-with Carrie being a vegan dining options are not always easy to come by, especially in a frontier town; but, SvalBar offered a vegetarian pizza we had served without cheese.

 Kroa - located right next to SvalBar, is popular for dining.
 We dined here twice getting pizzas of course, but they do offer a lot of other options, which include sandwiches, soup, and hamburgers.
 The beer selection here is also very good.
 The rustic interior is perfect for the town.
 If you happen to visit during the summer and it’s warm enough they have a large deck area which is ideal for taking in the surrounding Arctic landscape.